cncf/glossary/LOCALIZATION.md

  - [Initiate a new localization team](#initiate-a-new-localization-team)
  - [Get involved in an existing localization team](#get-involved-in-an-existing-localization-team)

-Contributions to improve following localization guides and localization policies are also welcome.
+Contributions to improving the following localization guides and localization policies are also welcome.

 ---